Christopher Schindler is Town's 2017/18 Player of the Year

 Bromance of the Year – Rajiv van la Parra & Terence Kongolo

-Goal of the Season – TBA
+Goal of the Season – Rajiv van La Parra vs West Bromwich Albion, 04.11.17

 President’s Prize – Florent Hadergjonaj